Water innovation for a climate resilient future

 a. in human systems, seeks to moderate or avoid harm or exploit beneficial opportunities; and

-The primary goal of the Challenge is to generate sector-wide transformational outcomes and inspire further climate actions more widely.
-By funding innovations that bring about real climate action and sharing the approaches, outcomes and key learnings, the whole sector and the communities we serve will benefit from the Challenge.
-This enables the water sector to collectively accelerate climate action opportunities.
+By funding innovations that bring about real climate action and sharing the approaches, outcomes and key learnings, the whole Victorian Water sector and the communities we serve will benefit from the Challenge.
+This enables the Victorian water sector to collectively accelerate climate action opportunities.

 The Challenge aims to: